urbanware-org/mimefield/README.md

 ./mime-detect.py -p '/tmp/documents' -e 'odt' -t 'application/vnd.oasis|opendocument.text'
 ```

-Furthermore, it is also possible to explicitly give the method used to detect the MIME type mismatches with:
+Furthermore, it is also possible to explicitly give the method used to detect the MIME type mismatches with.
+For example, explicitly using *libmagic*:

 ```bash
 ./mime-detect.py -p '/tmp/documents' -e 'odt' -t 'application/vnd.oasis|opendocument.text' -m magic
 ```

-The given directory will always be processed recursively and the script will return all files with mismatches if there are any.
+As mentioned above, the given directory will always be processed recursively and the script will return all files with mismatches if there are any.

 In case there are no mismatches the script will return exit code `0` and `1` otherwise.